Alfred Ernest Allnatt: Biography

 In 1962, Allnatt established the Chase Charity, which in 2004 merged to become Lankelly Chase.'

 Sandbrook was purchased by John and Mary Allnatt, whose herd of Blonde d'Aquitaine cattle was among the top prize winners at agricultural shows throughout Britain and Ireland, including the Royal Dublin Society Spring Show, the Royal Welsh Show, and the Royal Ulster Show.
 In the 1960s, Mrs. Allnatt purchased Rathmore Park for her son from her first marriage, Brendan Foody; but after he had decided not to return to live in Ireland, Rathmore was sold.
 He inherited Sandbrook following his mother's death in September 1987.

-He and Melvin Leroy Merritt of Portland, Oregon, United States researched and published a genealogy book of the Allnatt history, The Families of Allnutt & Allnatt, in 1962.
+He and Melvin Leroy Merritt of Portland, Oregon, United States, researched and published a genealogy book of the Allnatt history, The Families of Allnutt & Allnatt, in 1962.

-Allnatt died at his residence Doughty House in Richmond Hill, Surrey and his ashes were buried in the churchyard at Turville, Buckinghamshire.
+Allnatt died at his residence Doughty House in Richmond Hill, Surrey.
+His ashes were buried in the churchyard of St Mary the Virgin, Turville, Buckinghamshire.